leroythelegend/rough_idea_project_cars_cpp/README.md

 # cd bathurst-p1
 # pcarscsv -v2
 ```
-of for version 1 telemetry
+and for version 1 telemetry (default is version 2)
 ```
-# mkdir bathurst-p1
-# cd bathurst-p1
 # pcarscsv -v1
 ```
 I then use plotjuggler-3 to view the CSV files (https://github.com/facontidavide/PlotJuggler).